bryanluby/ConferenceNotes/2015-06-AltConf.md

 - app thinning
 - *The theater I was in lost streaming connection at this point*

-## How indoor location will change your user experience - Scott Brewer @goawaygeek
+## How Indoor Location Will Change your User Experience

+By *Scott Brewer* @goawaygeek

 - Various location aware museum app demos - users felt closer to the works in the museum that they saw - Bluetooth beacons - Core bluetooth
 - EnsoLocate: location platform - simplifies the management of the objects in the museum space - public beta open now - "Indoor Location Made Easy" - <http://ensolocate.com>